matze-dd/Tex2txt/README.md

 A more complete shell script for language checking of a whole document tree is checks.sh.

-## Implementation
-With around 580 lines of "real code" for version 1.1.0, including 130 lines in the "declaration section", the script is not very large.

-In order to parse with regular expressions, some of them are constructed by iteration.
-At the beginning, we hence check for instance, whether nested {} braces of the actual input text do overrun the corresponding regular expression.
-In that case, an error message is generated and the variable for maximum nesting depth has to be changed.

 ## Usage
 python3 tex2txt.py [--nums file] [--repl file] [--extr list] [--lang xy] [file]